theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > The powers not   delegated to the United States  by the Constitution , nor
 # D   NPrSg  NSg/C V/J       P  D   J      NPrSg/V P  D   NPrSg        .
 NSg/C
 > prohibited by      it        to the states , are reserved to the states respectively , or      to
 # V/J        NSg/J/P NPrSg/ISg P  D   NPrSg  .
-V   V/J      P  D   NPrSg  J/R          .
+V   V/J      P  D   NPrSg  R            .
 NPrSg/C P
 > the people .
 # D   NSg    .
 >